 Pittsburgh isn't just the perfect summer getaway, it's also the perfect winter retreat.

 Children of all ages will love Pittsburgh in the winter.
-From adorable animals to a play tunnel made out of tape, there's excitement to engage every member of the family.

-For younger children: adventure in the Children's Museum of Pittsburgh's popular TapeScape 2.0.
+For younger children: adventure in the Children's Museum of Pittsburgh's popular TapeScape 3.0.
 This very interactive installation is a play tunnel constructed from over 10 miles of packing tape.

 Pittsburgh's unique environment makes for interesting outdoor winter activities for adventurers of any age and skill level.
 Whether you're looking for casual sightseeing or intense wintery fun, there's a perfect fit for you.

-Venture outside of the city and stay at Seven Springs Mountain Resort, which offers snow tubing, snowmobile tours, horseback riding, and more.
-Or for some winter fun closer to the city, check out Boyce Park, a scenic park that offers ski, snowboard, and snow tubing slopes.
+For some winter fun closer to the city, check out Boyce Park, a scenic park that offers ski, snowboard, and snow tubing slopes.

 Venture Outdoors offers a number of diverse outdoor events with both family friendly options and adults centered programming.
 Work with snowshoes, enjoy wine or soup samples after a hike, explore Pittsburgh under the stars, or work with GPS systems for Geocaching fun.
-The programs take place at various times, dates, and Pittsburgh locations throughout winter.

 Make unforgettable memories ice skating in a picturesque ice rink.
 Visit the Schenley Park Ice Rink surrounded by nature in Oakland.